Last updated: 29 August 2014

 - Being very tired or fatigued

-In addition to these factors which can contribute to the likelihood of a hypnic jerk occurring, there are 2 theories:
+In addition to these factors which can contribute to the likelihood of a hypnic jerk occurring, there are 2 theories as to why they happen:

 1. The first theory is that they happen as a normal part of the nervous system relaxing and slowing down.
 For example your breathing slows down, temperature drops and your muscles relax.
 They are then thought to occur because of the muscle relaxation.

-2. The second theory is that while relaxing as you fall asleep, your brain gets confused and thinks you are falling.
+2. The second theory is that while relaxing as you fall asleep, your brain sometimes gets confused and thinks you’re falling.
 So it sends signals to the arms and legs to move to an upright position, resulting in the jerking sensation.

 I have read viewpoints that the brain gets so confused it thinks the body is dying or falling to its death, and so wakes you with a jolt.
 But I personally don’t have much faith in that more extreme conclusion!